natberr/Project_Two/README.md

 ### Conclusions

-I determined Model 3 was the must accurate model by using all features with postive R^ and removing variables with negative R^.
+- I determined Model 3 was the must accurate model by using all features with postive R^ and removing variables with negative R^.
-Selected features all statistically significant with p-value <0.05 sqft living15 coef – 0.2791
+- Selected features all statistically significant with p-value <0.05
+- sqft living15 coef – 0.2791
-sqft living coef – 0.3956
+- sqft living coef – 0.3956
-distance from CBD coef - 0.3434
+- distance from CBD coef - 0.3434
-Bathrooms coef – 0.0645
+- bathrooms coef – 0.0645
-high grade rating coef– 0.4590
+- high grade rating coef– 0.4590
-These Coef figures mean for unit increase in any one of these variables there was in increase in price by ~0.3 units.
+- These Coef figures mean for unit increase in any one of these variables there was in increase in price by ~0.3 units.

 ### For More Information